leezaj/elbbarcs/README.md

 This data structure is similar to a trie but much more memory efficient.
 Click [here](https://en.wikipedia.org/wiki/Deterministic_acyclic_finite_state_automaton) to read more about it.

-While the *DAWG* *could* be constructed each time the game starts, the DAWG has instead been pre-constructed once, and then serialized into a binary file format.
-The game then deserializes it when launching, which results in a faster construction time (around 9x faster), thus leading to faster load times.
+While the *DAWG* *could* be constructed each time the game starts, it has instead been pre-constructed and then serialized into a binary file format.
+The game then deserializes it when launching.
+This results in much faster construction time (around 9x faster), and thus faster load times.

-The solver, which finds the highest scoring move, uses a fast backtracking algorithm[^2] that traverses the *DAWG* with a given set of letters, finds all possible moves, calculates the score for each one, and saves the max scoring one.
+The solver, which finds the highest scoring move, uses a fast backtracking algorithm[^2] that essentially traverses the *DAWG* with a given set of playable letters and a board state.
+It then finds all possible moves and a corresponding score for each move, and only saves a move if its score value is higher than the current maximum.

 The game has been compiled into WebAssembly for the web using [Emscripten](https://emscripten.org/).
 </details>